Hamat Gader: Syrian control

-After the 1948 Arab–Israeli War, according to the armistice agreements of 1949 Between Israel and Syria, it was determined that the area would be included in the demilitarized zone (DMZ) between Israel and Syria.
+After the 1948 Arab–Israeli War, according to the armistice agreements of 1949 Between Israel and Syria, it was determined that the area (which had been allocated to the Jewish state under the 1947 UN partition plan) would be included in the demilitarized zone (DMZ) between Israel and Syria.
 The villagers and their property were formally protected by Article V of the Israeli-Syrian agreement of 20 July that year.
 However, Israel thought the Arab villagers could pose a security threat, and Israeli settlers and settlement agencies coveted the land.
 Israel therefore wanted the Palestinian inhabitants, a total of 2,200 people, moved to Syria.

 On April 4, 1951, a two-vehicle military patrol set out for Hamat Gader in order to assert Israeli sovereignty over the site, over the objections from the Northern Command that Syria was likely to attack it.
 Since military forces were not permitted in the DMZ, members of the patrol were disguised as policemen.
 As predicted, the Syrians attacked the patrol and seven Israeli soldiers were killed.
 In retaliation, Israel bombed the Syrian police station at al Hamma and another Syrian position, killing two women, and demolished the empty houses in Kirad al-Ghannama, Kirad al-Baqqara, Al-Samra and Nuqeib in order to render the DMZ "clear of Arabs".
+The incident also drew diplomatic involvement from the United States, which pressed both Israel and Syria to avoid further escalation.
+Syria retained control of Al-Hamma itself until the Six-Day War in 1967, and the site remained a recurring point of friction between the two countries in the interim.
+Several of the soldiers killed in the attack were recent immigrants to Israel.
+One of them, Shimon Balas, had arrived from Yemen shortly before his death.
+A memorial to the seven, Yad Lashiva'a ("Memorial to the Seven"), was dedicated at the site on 1 June 2015.

 Israeli control

 Israeli control over Hamat Gader was secured during the Six-Day War in 1967, when the Israeli army occupied the surrounding Golan Heights, allowing free access to Hamat Gader for Israelis.
 Since then, it has been under Israeli control and has been developed as a tourist attraction, health resort and an alligator and exotic bird reserve.
 The health resort opened in 1977.

+The site's first director, responsible for its planning, establishment, and management from 1976 to 1979, was Pamela Tarnter, a member of Kibbutz Mevo Hama who had immigrated from Britain as part of the Hever Hakvutzot movement's nucleus during the Yom Kippur War.

 Today, Hamat Gader also includes a crocodilian farm with crocodiles, alligators and even caimans and gavials.
-It has about 200 crocodilians and it is the largest crocodile farm in the Middle East.
+It houses approximately 200 crocodilians and is described as one of the largest crocodile farms in the Middle East.

+Since 1977, Hamat Gader has been owned and jointly operated by a company held by four kibbutzim of the southern Golan Heights: Mevo Hama, Kfar Haruv, Afik, and Meitzar.